anakinj/ruby-jwt/UPGRADING.md

 As of 3.0.0 the gem is using the Ruby stdlib base64 decoding that conforms to RFC 4648.This means for example that tokens passed to decoding cannot contain trailing spaces and newlines.

-Also the module `::JWT::Base64` has been removed.
+By moving to built-in functionality th the module `::JWT::Base64` has been removed as obsolete.